ReginaSherman/unit-1-js-checkpoint/README.md

 ## Tests

-Want to see if your tests pass?
+Check to see if your tests pass.
 Run `npm install` from this directory and then `npm test` to see the output of your code against the grading tests.
 Make changes as needed and rerun the tests to see if they pass.

 ## Plagiarism